We all have used syntax’s like i += j

 and i = i + j

 Weird.
-Isn’t it.
-Both are expected to be same as operation is same.
-Why they have different values?
+Isn’t it?
+Both are expected to be the same as the operation is same.
+Why do they have different values?
 Let’s find out.

 , where T is the type of E1, except that E1 is evaluated only once.